haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 Release Notes
 ==============
-MyCollab is an open source Collaboration Platform of Project Management, CRM and Document.
+MyCollab is an open source Collaboration Platform of Project Management.

 MyCollab is licensed under the Affero GPLv3 terms.